morinted/Bozzy/doc/analysis_report.md

 Each non-functional requirement includes a brief description as well an explanation of how we plan to design and build the system to address the requirement, and how we plan to verify that the requirement is met.
 The non-functional requirements are broken up into 3 classifications; performance, design, and adaption.

-### Performance

 #### NFR1: The system must be able to load several thousand dictionary entries (less than 200,000) and display these entries in a table within 5 seconds.

-To address this requirement, we plan to design and build our system using MVC pattern with JavaFx collection of observable lists and table views.
-We will test and verify this requirement is met by doing manual tests of loading dictionaries and doing direct measurement of time.
+To address this requirement, we plan to design and build our system using MVC pattern with JavaFX collection of observable lists and table views.
+We will test and verify this requirement is met by doing manual tests of loading dictionaries and doing direct measurements of time.
 The largest dictionary we will use as our data to test and verify this requirement has roughly 140,000 dictionary entries, which is a very large number of entries compared to typical dictionaries.

 #### NFR2: The system must be usable for novice stenography users and shall take no longer than 1 hour to learn the core functionality of opening dictionaries, modifying them, and saving them.

 Learning stenography is often overwhelming for new users, and can continue to be challenging for experienced users.
 Thus the usability of the system is key to attract new users to stenography and to keep existing stenography users engaged.
 To address this requirement, we have done the following to make design decisions:

 - For each system functionality, each team member brainstorms different UI design ideas, and later we compare ideas and pick or combine the best solution.
-Even after picking a solution, we continue to be critical of design decisions as our system grows
+Even after picking a solution, we continue to be critical of design decisions as our system grows.
 - We take advantage of asking our customer for design ideas, since she has lots of experience with existing design implementations of stenography and dictionary applications, and always has interesting insight and ideas to offer to improve our design.

-- To test and verify our design, we've gathered both a small group of extremely experienced stenographers, as well as a large pool of stenographers with varying skills from the stenography open source community who've agreed to interact with our system and provide feedback.
+To test and verify our design, we've gathered both a small group of extremely experienced stenographers, as well as a large pool of stenographers with varying skills from the open steno project community who've agreed to interact with our system and provide feedback.

 #### NFR3: The systems reliability for backing up each dictionary must be 99% at a later point in the products life cycle.

 The system must copy and archive data to users computers in order to recover data after a data loss event, or to recover data from an earlier time.
 To design and build the system to address this requirement we will copy and archive data to at least 2 file locations every time there is a change made to the dictionary such as add, remove, and modify.
 To verify the requirement is met, we will use probabilistic measures, such as the model of failure represented by the exponential failure function.
 We know that the failure intensity is initially high as it would be in new software, since failures are detected more frequently during the testing phase.
 However, the number of failures would be expected to decrease with time during the operating phase, presumably as failures are uncovered and repaired.
 We also know that the more dictionaries a user is modifying at one time in the application, the worse the systems reliability becomes at one time.

 #### NFR4: The system must be maintainable for future use in the Open Steno Project community.

 One of the big issues in open source projects is lack of documentation, which discourages people from continuing work on a project since so much effort is needed to understand the application.
-To design and build the system to address this requirement, we've set up a GitHub repository to keep track of documentation, issues, pull requests, and commits.
+To design and build the system to address this requirement, we've set up a GitHub repository to keep track of documentation, issues, pull requests, and commits, and included the use of a continuous integration service called Travis CI.
 To verify the requirement is met, developers will keep track of whether the system is easy to repair using anecdotal observation of resources spent.

 #### NFR5: The system must be expandable for future use in the Open Steno Project community.